dylanavenarius/azure-network-protocols/README.md

 <p>
 On Client-1 (normal user), navigate to the shared folder (start, run, \\DC-1).

 Attempt to access the folders you just created and see what happens.
 You should be hit with a Network Error notification telling you that you do not have access to the folder.
+Because we set permissions for viewing for the Domain Users group only, it should make sense that when logged in as a normal user, we are not authorized to perform this action.
+To change this, go back to where we created the folders (c:\drive on DC-1), and toggle the permission settings.
 </p>
 <br />